CLIUtils/CLI11/README.md

 * c1 will be called when the `sub2` command is encountered
 * pc2 will be called with value of 6 after the sub2 command is encountered.
 * c1 will be called again after the second sub2 command is encountered
-* ac will be called after completing the parse
 * c2 will be called once after processing all arguments
+* ac will be called after completing the parse and all lower level callbacks have been executed

 A subcommand is considered terminated when one of the following conditions are met.
 1. There are no more arguments to process